Distorbed678/Nodot/README.md

 community-driven, empowering users to help shape their engine to match their expectations.
 It is supported by the community not-for-profit.

-Before being created its predecessor fell under controversy after the managers and moderators started getting political and ulimatly ruined the engine.
+Before being created its predecessor (Godot) fell under controversy after the managers and moderators started getting political and ulimatly ruined the engine.
 Nodot had been developed by Distorbed and the community (both still maintaining the project)